INTO-CPS-Association/DTaaS/docs/admin/servers/lib/LIB-MS.md

 The users expect the following file system structure for their reusable assets.

 ![File System Layout](file-system-layout.png)

+There is a skeleton file structure in [DTaaS codebase](https://github.com/INTO-CPS-Association/DTaaS/tree/feature/distributed-demo/files).
+You can copy and create file system for your users.
 ## Setup Microservice

 To set up the lib microservice, follow these steps: